 Some religious institutions are objecting to new federal rules requiring that they cover contraception for their employees in their health insurance policies.
-Below, Physicians for Reproductive Choice and Health (PRCH) physicians remember patients whose stories show the importance of affordable birth control for all women, no matter where they work.
+Below, Physicians for Reproductive Choice and Health (PRCH) doctors remember patients whose stories show the importance of affordable birth control for all women, no matter where they work.
 (Patients’ names have been changed.)

 Mary is a 28-year-old mother of two.
 She works as a medical assistant at a religiously-affiliated hospital.
 She had multiple complications with her most recent pregnancy and was told that she should never become pregnant again.
 For Mary, another pregnancy could be life-threatening.
 Mary loves her two children and wants to make sure she stays healthy for them.
 She and her obstetrician decided that an IUD would be the best way to prevent a future pregnancy.